Tamulur/EnsembleChat/README.md

 - **Single or multi-model replies, decide per reply** – choose OpenAI o3, Claude Sonnet 4, Gemini 2.5 Pro, or an automatic aggregation of all three.
 - **One-click controls** – five fixed buttons (o3 · Claude · Gemini · o3 + Claude · All)
 - **Quick Redo** - Leave input field empty and click a button to redo the last response
-- **PDF native file upload** – the pdf file is uploaded to the models using their native file API, saving you tokens (note: this doesn't save tokens for o3 yet)
 - **Aggregator logic** – Claude Sonnet 4 coordinates proposer replies and may iterate up to five times before producing a final answer.
 - **Cost & timeout guardrails** – 120 s per request, exponential-back-off retries, and a \$5 session budget cap.
 - **Lean persistence** – only user inputs & final replies are stored (`Chats/`).